Château Mouton Rothschild: Labels

 To celebrate the hundredth anniversary of the acquisition of Château Mouton, the portrait of Baron Nathaniel de Rothschild appeared on the 1953 label.

-The 1973 label were dedicated to Pablo Picasso who died April the 8th the same year.
+The 1973 label was dedicated to Pablo Picasso who died 8 April the same year.

 In 1977, the Queen Mother Elizabeth visited the Château and a special label was designed to commemorate the visit.

 In 1978 when Montreal artist Jean-Paul Riopelle submitted two designs.
 Baron Philippe de Rothschild liked them equally so he split the production run and used both designs.

-In 1987 Baroness Philippine de Rothschild dedicated the label to her father Baron Philippe de Rothschild died on January 20, 1988.
+In 1987 Baroness Philippine de Rothschild dedicated the label to her father Baron Philippe de Rothschild died on 20 January 1988.

 The 1993 Mouton label, a pencil drawing of a nude reclining nymphet by the French painter Balthus was rejected for use in the United States by the Bureau of Alcohol, Tobacco and Firearms.
 As such, for the U.S. market the label was made with a blank space where the image should have been and both versions are sought after by collectors.

 An unusual gold enamel bottle was made for the 2000 vintage.

 The 2003 label marks the 150th anniversary of Mouton's entry into the family.
 Baron Nathaniel is depicted on the label in a period photograph.
 The background shows part of the deed of sale.

 The popularity of the label images results in auction prices for older and more collectible years being far out of sync with the other first growths, whose labels do not change year to year.

 The 2013 vintage has the work of Korean artist Lee Ufan.